-We have distilled the key leanings for you below and you can listed to the whole webinar here.
+We have distilled the key leanings for you below and you can listen to the whole webinar here.
 Click on the video within Jude’s profile.

 We hope you enjoy!

 - Diversity and inclusion is relevant to all of us and the responsibility of all of us – it includes all of us.
 It is not about apportioning blame.

 - Ask yourselves, is everyone in the room or just your tribe?

 - Find ways to include yourself in the worlds of others don’t think it’s all about including them in your world.

 - Come at Diversity and Inclusion with humility and love and have a go – it’s a learning process.

 - Start by having honest conversations among yourselves and spread the load.
 If you’re not in power find accomplices, reach out and ask advice.
 If you are in power and don’t know how to share it then do some research and reading to understand the experiences of others.